 Medicines help us treat many diseases and health problems, but when they expire or are no longer needed it’s important to get rid of them in the correct way.
 Getting rid of medicine that you don’t need is especially important if you have children or pets in your home.
-Here are some ways that poison centers and the Food and Drug Administration (FDA) recommend that you dispose of expired or unneeded medicines.
-Remember to call the free national Poison Help number at 1-800-222-1222 if you have any questions.
+There are several ways to dispose of unwanted or expired medicine.
+The product you want to dispose of and how quickly you want to get rid of it can help you determine which disposal method is best for you.

 While using a take-back program is best, you can also follow these simple steps to dispose of most medicines in the household trash:

 Before throwing out your empty pill bottle or other empty medicine packaging, remember to scratch out all information on any prescription labels to make them unreadable.